How We Create Safe Spaces, Twayne Safe Haven

 doing deeply important work.

-Twayne Safe Haven is not a therapy clinic or a medical service.
-We are something different — and just as necessary.
-We are a peer storytelling and wellbeing community that helps young Nigerians build a healthier relationship with their emotions, their stories, and each other.
+Twayne Safe Haven is not a therapy clinic or medical service.
+We are a youth-led, peer storytelling and wellbeing community that helps young Nigerians build a healthier relationship with their emotions, their stories, and each other.

-Storytelling Peer Support Mental Wellbeing Community Youth-Led Anti-Stigma
+Storytelling Peer Support Mental Wellbeing Youth-Led Anti-Stigma Prevention-Focused

-Our community reaches across states, across screens, and across difference — bringing young people together through shared experiences that remind us we are not as alone as we sometimes feel.
+Our community spans multiple states, online and offline, bringing young people together through shared experiences that remind us we are not as alone as we sometimes feel.

 Young people sharing stories at a TSH gathering